The Shift to Sustainability: Exporting Eco-Friendly Sugarcane Bagasse Disposable Tableware from India to Paris, France

 Sugarcane bagasse is the fibrous residue left after sugarcane stalks are crushed to extract their juice.
 It is a rapidly renewable resource that can be transformed into various products, including tableware.

-Bagasse products are biodegradable, and compostable, and have a significantly lower carbon footprint compared to their plastic counterparts.
-They decompose within months, not centuries, making them an ideal solution for disposable tableware.
+Bagasse products are biodegradable and compostable, with a significantly lower carbon footprint than their plastic counterparts.
+They decompose within months, not centuries, making them ideal for disposable tableware.

 Quit Plastic: Pioneering Sustainable Disposables